andychase/gab/extensions/howto.md

 - "single_category" -- One category: its description and posts (or threads)
 - "messages" -- Your mentions and watched posts/thread updates
 - "single_user" -- The profile of one user
-- "all_users" -- A directory of all the users
+- "users" -- A directory of all the users

 ``$order``